ncrispino/exercise_form_classification/models/deephar_replication/deephar_overview.md

 ### To-do
 - finish softargmax
 - may need to return probability maps separately to feed into action recognition
-- make sure action convs are right dim
+- make sure action convs are right dim -- also make sure maxplusmin pooling is equivalent to tf 'same' -- it may only work for my given shape inputs.
+- **make work with T dimensions -- incrementally test all action rec blocks**  see if there's an alternative to Keras' TimeDistributed for PyTorch
 - investigate relus and batch norm (see below)

 ### Model Changes